Learn about conventional, complementary, and integrative therapies.

 Based on the “risks” listed below I have a high risk of both non-melanoma and melanoma skin cancer.
 I think there are lots of people also at high risk.
 After all, according to this article, More than 42 percent of Americans between the ages of 18 and 59 are infected with HPV.
 If you ever got a sunburn as a kid you increase your risk.
-While a little sun is good for you, too much increases your risk.
+While a little sun is good for you, too much increases your risk for both non-melanoma and melanoma skin cancers.

 While the article linked and excerpted all the way down the page talks about the improvement in full-body scanning and dermascopy, my approach is to reduce my risks now.
 I reduce my risks through evidence-based, non-conventional therapies such as nutrition, supplementation and others.
 And the great thing is that research suggests that I am healing the damage I’ve done to my skin.